samsonos/cms_search/README.md

 Thanks to CMSSearch module you can create a simple preview using your own async controller that must be defined in attribute 'preview-action' of search input.
 For using that you need add class 'samson_CMS_searchInput' to your search input.
-If you want to show loader while you are waiting to ajax response, you can add block with class samson_CMS_searchLoader to your html code.
+If you want to show loader while you are waiting for ajax response, you can add block with class samson_CMS_searchLoader to your html code.

 ## Preview Example

+HTML code:

 ```html
 <form action="<?php url_base('search') ?>"  method="get">